Emergency Rental Program 2.4 (ERAP 2.4)

 City of Miami or the City of Hialeah have their own assistance programs.

-The Emergency Rental Assistance Program 2.3 provides rental payment assistance for up to 12 months in arrears, if you meet certain income qualifications and are experiencing financial hardship as a result of the COVID-19 pandemic.
+The Emergency Rental Assistance Program 2.4 provides rental payment assistance for up to 18 months, if you meet certain income qualifications and are experiencing financial hardship during or as a result of the COVID-19 pandemic.

 The amount of rental assistance you receive will depend on the amount of unpaid rent.